OxfordRSE/gutenberg/docs/deployment.md

 ## Configuration

-The application can be configured via environment variables, while we have touched on some key ones here, namely the database connection string and the search related variables, a full list of the environment variables can be found in the [configuration documentation](/configuration/).
+The application can be configured via environment variables, while we have touched on some key ones here, namely the database connection string and the search related variables, a full list of the environment variables can be found in the [env vars config section]({{ "/config/vars" | relative_url }}).